FrigoMatteo/Embedded_project/README.md

 </p>

 We created a specific folder for the ESP32 code `esp32` , where in the `esp32_mqtt.ino` you can find the code you need to flash in the ESP32 memory.\
-In ` code.ino ` you have to modify the following code:
+In ` esp32_mqtt.ino ` you have to modify the following code:

 ```
 // Wi-Fi setting